From BR Bullpen

 Biographical Information

-Keough was named to the All-Star Team in his rookie season for the 1978 Athletics, recording an ERA of 3.24 that belied his 8-15 won-loss record.
-However, he had a dreadful sophomore year in 1979 for the 1979 Athletics, tying a major league record by losing his first 14 decisions and finishing the year 2-17.
+Keough was named to the All-Star team in his rookie season pitching for the Athletics in 1978, when he recorded an ERA of 3.24 that belied his 8-15 won-loss record.
+However, he had a dreadful sophomore year in 1979, tying a major league record by losing his first 14 decisions and finishing the year 2-17.
 His winning percentage of .105 was the worst recorded by a pitcher since 1916 (Jack Nabors and Tom Sheehan).

-Keough enjoyed a resurgence after the 1980 Athletics hired Billy Martin as their manager.
+Keough enjoyed a resurgence after the Athletics hired Billy Martin as their manager in 1980.
 He tossed a shutout in his first outing of the year and won his first three starts.
 As part of Martin's "five aces" rotation, Keough and his fellow starters were subjected to a workload unheard of for modern pitchers.
 Keough completed 13 of his first 16 starts and 16 of his first 20 in 1980.
-His 20 complete games for the season placed him third in the AL behind teammates Rick Langford and Mike Norris.
+His 20 complete games for the season placed him third in the American League behind teammates Rick Langford and Mike Norris.
 For the season, he recorded a 16-13 record and a 2.92 ERA and was named 1980 AL Comeback Player of the Year.

-Keough won his first five starts for the 1981 Athletics, but began to feel pain in his shoulder in May of that year.
-He pitched through the pain and performed admirably in a losing effort in Game 3 of the 1981 ALCS, giving up 1 earned run in 8 1/3 innings in a game the A's would lose 4-0.
+Keough won his first five starts for the A's in 1981, but began to feel pain in his shoulder in May of that year.
+He pitched through the pain and performed admirably in a losing effort in Game 3 of the 1981 ALCS, giving up 1 earned run in 8 1/3 innings in a game the A's lost 4-0 to the New York Yankees.

-The wear and tear began to catch up with Keough and he had an awful season for the 1982 Athletics, putting up a 5.72 ERA.
-He walked more batters than he struck out and he led the league in home runs allowed, earned runs allowed, and losses.
+The wear and tear began to catch up with Keough and he had an awful season in 1982, putting up a 5.72 ERA.
+He walked more batters than he struck out and he led the AL in home runs allowed, earned runs allowed, and losses.

-In 1983 Keough was traded by the 1983 Athletics to the 1983 Yankees for minor leaguers Ben Callahan and Marshall Brant.
+In 1983, Keough was traded by the A's to the New York Yankees for minor leaguers Ben Callahan and Marshall Brant.
 He continued to struggle, putting up a 5.33 ERA in 99 2/3 innings.
 In 1984, he voluntarily went down to the AA Nashville Sounds in the spring in an unsuccessful attempt to learn a knuckleball, and finally succumbed to the shoulder pain.
 Keough was placed on the disabled list with a strained rotator cuff and was released at the end of the year.
-He made 4 appearances for the 1985 Cardinals, and then managed to make the 1986 Cubs as a non-roster invitee out of spring training, but was released on June 14.
-Keough then hooked up with the 1986 Astros for 10 appearances and 5 starts.
+He made 4 appearances for the St. Louis Cardinals in 1985, and then managed to make the Chicago Cubs' opening day roster as a non-roster invitee out of spring training in 1986, but was released on June 14th.
+Keough then hooked up with the Houston Astros for 10 appearances and 5 starts.

-Following the season, Keough joined the Hanshin Tigers in Japan and pitched for them from 1987 to 1990.
-He began his Nippon Pro Baseball career by going 11-14, 3.80 for the 1987 Tigers, then was 12-12, 2.76 in his best season a year later.
+Following the season, 1987, Keough joined the Hanshin Tigers in Japan and pitched for them until 1990.
+He began his Nippon Pro Baseball career by going 11-14, 3.80 in 1987, then was 12-12, 2.76 in his best season in 1988.
 He was sixth in the Central League in ERA and led foreign pitchers in the CL despite a league-high 8 hit batsmen.
 In 1989, Matt allowed the most earned runs in the circuit (83) en route to a 5-9, 3.72 season.
 Continuing to decline, Keough was 7-9 with a 5.00 ERA in his fourth and last year with Hanshin.
-Overall, he had gone 45-44, 3.73 in Japan.
+Overall, he went 45-44, 3.73 in Japan.

-He attempted to return to the major leagues with the 1991 Angels but did not make the team.
-The following year, Keough made a bid to make the 1992 Angels as well, but while sitting in the dugout during a spring training game at Scottsdale Stadium outside Phoenix, he was hit in the right temple by a foul ball off the bat of the Giants' John Patterson.
+He attempted to return to the major leagues with the California Angels in 1991 but did not make the team.
+The following year, Keough made a bid to make the Angels again, but while sitting in the dugout during a spring training game at Scottsdale Stadium outside Phoenix, AZ, he was hit in the right temple by a foul ball off the bat of the San Francisco Giants' John Patterson.
 The blow caused a life-threatening blood clot, which required surgery and ended his career.
-Keough took a job in 1992 as a minor league scout with the Angels and was employed by the Angels through 1999.
-He has also worked as a scout for the Tampa Bay Devil Rays and is currently Special Assistant to the General Manager for the Oakland A's.
+Keough took a job as a minor league scout with the Angels in 1992 and was employed by them through 1999.
+He has also worked as a scout for the Tampa Bay Devil Rays and later as a Special Assistant to the General Manager for the Oakland A's.

 In April 2005, Keough was involved in a car accident while driving while intoxicated.
-He pled guilty to drunk driving, injuring a pedestrian, and leaving the scene of an accident and afterward checked into a Betty Ford Clinic and an outpatient alcoholism program.
-Keough served three months in jail for charges related to the incident.
+He pleaded guilty to drunk driving, injuring a pedestrian, and leaving the scene of an accident and afterward checked into a Betty Ford Clinic and an outpatient alcoholism program.
+Keough served three months in jail for charges related to the accident.

-Keough is seperated from November 1980 Playboy Centerfold Jeana Tomasina.
-His son, Shane Keough, is a shortstop who was signed by the A's as a draft and follow in 2006 after being made their 36th pick in the June, 2005 draft.
+Keough is separated from November 1980 Playboy Centerfold Jeana Tomasina.
+His son, Shane Keough, is a shortstop who was signed by the A's as a draft and follow pick in 2006 after being made their 36th pick in the 2005 amateur draft.

 Notable Achievements